cyclopticnerve/PyPlate/README.md

         "GUI",
         "GUIs",
         "gui"
+    ],
+    "p": [
+        "Package",
+        "Packages",
+        "pkg"
     ]
 }
 ```
-The structure looks like this:
+The structure of each entry looks like this:
 ```
 {
     'short_type_name': {